werniq/newsletter-bot/README.md

 # Newsletter Bot

 The Newsletter Bot is a Telegram bot that provides news recommendations and updates in different categories.
+It also provides the following features:

+- Receiving daily mailings with the latest news updates.
+- Automatic news recommendations based on your preferences.
+- Receiving news updates by category.

 ## Available commands